MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console.md

 appliesto:
   - Microsoft Teams
 ms.reviewer:
-description: Use team templates in the admin center or with Microsoft Graph to quickly and easily create teams for your healthcare organization. ms.custom: seo-marvel-mar2020
+description: Learn how to manage and use the healthcare team templates in the Teams admin center and with Microsoft Graph to easily and quickly create teams for your healthcare organization. ms.custom: seo-marvel-mar2020
 ---
 # Use healthcare team templates